reversesigh/cosmos_node-initial_setup/install_node.md

 ## Init your Node
 `gaiad init moniker --chain-id cosmoshub-4`

+## Download Genesis
+Sometimes you'll be required to replace the current `genesis.json` file (localed in `/home/gaia/.gaiad/config/` with a newer one.
+Refer to chain docs or the chain's network repository.

 You are now ready to configure your node in `app.toml` and `config.toml`, which should be located in `/home/gaia/.gaia/config`.